Approaching $\frac{3}{2}$ for the $s$-$t$-path TSP: Introduction

 a contradiction.
 To prove that the narrow cuts can be computed efficiently, we observe that for each narrow cut $C\in \Nscr$ a pair $\{v,w\}$ of vertices exists such that $C$ is the only narrow cut separating $v$ and $w$.
-Thus, by computing a minimum capacity $v$-$w$-cut (with respect to capacities $x$) for all pairs $\{v,w\}$ of vertices we will find all narrow cuts. \endproof
+Thus, by computing a minimum capacity $v$-$w$-cut (with respect to capacities $x$) for all pairs $\{v,w\}$ of vertices we will find all narrow cuts. \end{proof}

 Narrow cuts were the focus of \cite{AnKS15} and all subsequent approximation algorithms (cf.\ Table \ref{table:apxratios}).
 They all also proved upper bounds on the integrality ratio.
-Our recursive dynamic programming approach (Section~\ref{sec:32}) is completely different.
-It yields the approximation ratio $\frac{3}{2}+\epsilon$ for any $\epsilon>0$, but it does not yield an upper bound on the integrality ratio.
+Our recursive dynamic programming approach is completely different.
+On a very high level, we guess (by a dynamic program) which of the narrow cuts are crossed only once by an optimum $s$-$t$-tour and which are crossed at least three times.
+We partition the instance at the narrow cuts that are crossed only once and strengthen the LP by requiring value at least three at the other narrow cuts.
+We call the dynamic program recursively on the sub-instances.
+For any $\epsilon>0$, a fixed number of recursion levels yields the approximation ratio $\frac{3}{2}+\epsilon$.